 Plunket and PlunketLine, ph 0800 933 922

 Your Plunket nurse can help answer any questions you have about parenting during your appointments or at our drop-in clinics.
 You can also call PlunketLine 24 hours a day, seven days a week to talk to a nurse.

 PlunketLine nurses can provide free parenting advice and support, as well as discussing your child's health and wellbeing.
 Your tamariki doesn't have to be enrolled with Whānau Āwhina Plunket – PlunketLine is available for everyone.

 Family Start helps families and whānau who are struggling with challenges or problems that may make it harder for them to care for their baby or young child.
 It’s a home visiting programme that focuses on improving children’s growth and health, learning and relationships, family circumstances, environment and safety.

 You can be referred to Family Start by your LMC, doctor, Well Child Tamariki Ora provider or other agencies – or you can get in contact with us yourself.

 Parent Helpline, ph 0800 568 856

-A free telephone advice line provides support, strategies and advice for parents, available from 9am to 11pm, seven days a week.
+This free telephone advice line is available from 9am to 11pm, seven days a week.
 The Parent Helpline also provides affordable family therapy, counselling, parenting education, mediation service and information on parenting.